Tissue shape from cell-scale active tensions: Non-planar tension triangulations and pressure differentials

 Via the hinge map, the construction of the Voronoi dual and isogonal displacements generalizes easily to non-flat triangulations: One performs the geometric constructions in the plane of each triangle separately~\cite{DeGoes.etal2014} as illustrated in Fig.~\ref{fig:curved-tri-iso-conf}.
-Each Voronoi vertex is found as the circumcenter in the plane of the corresponding triangle.
-Thanks to the hinge map, the resulting tessellation of ``kinked polygons'' (green and purple lines in Fig.~\ref{fig:curved-tri-iso-conf}) is consistent across neighboring triangles.
+Each Voronoi vertex is the circumcenter in the plane of the corresponding triangle.
+Thanks to the hinge map, the resulting tessellation of ``kinked polygons'' [cyan lines in Fig.~\ref{fig:curved-tri-iso-conf}(a)] is consistent across neighboring triangles.
+This non-planar Voronoi tessellation serves as a stress-free reference configuration in the (discretely) curved space of the tension triangulation.
+In the same way, the isogonal displacement acts locally in the tangent plane, yielding a non-planar power diagram [purple lines in Fig.~\ref{fig:curved-tri-iso-conf}(b)].
+(Strictly speaking, this is well-defined only when the isogonal displacement is sufficiently small compared to the scale $1/\nabla \lambda \sim 1/\sqrt{K}$ of the tension manifold curvature.)
+The isogonal potential thus is the Airy stress function for the tensile stress tensor in the local tangent space.
+Finally, to obtain the physical cell tessellation, one conformally maps the non-planar power diagram into the plane [Fig.~\ref{fig:curved-tri-iso-conf}(c); see Fig.~\ref{fig:3d_triangulation_flattening} for a bigger tissue patch].
+The conformal map eliminates discrete Gaussian curvature at the vertices and ``converts'' it into line curvature of the cell edges.
+The above construction is not just more intuitive, but also useful for passing to the continuum limit (App.~\ref{app:nonflat_isogonal_continuum}).